-Another aspect to tackle in the working environment is interdepartmental collaboration.
-While it's simple to look over a cubicle partition, or step into an office to ask another employee a question in the same department, these options are neither productive nor dependable when communicating with people in other areas of the company.
+Another aspect to tackle in the working environment is fostering high interdepartmental collaboration.
 Gaining information only from word of mouth can be easily forgotten on the way back to the desk.
 And, due to each department using differing applications, communication must be sent out using alternative avenues such as phone calls, email, chat, or messaging services.
-The different applications have no way to effectively communicate the same information between each system.
+The different applications often have no way to effectively communicate the same information between each system.

 Enterprise Resource Planning (ERP) software provides a single location to store and access real-time data and functions throughout the company, so it takes little effort to leverage this system to create reliable collaboration that cuts down on miscommunication, even when outside of the office.

 A top issue with interdepartmental collaboration is that certain departments become left out of the chain of communication.
 A message concerning a product defect may be relayed between the manufacturing department and finance employees, yet not reach the sales reps in time to prevent them from up-selling the product to customers.
-With an ERP system, everyone has access to vital communication, as ERP:
+With ERP and CRM systems, everyone has access to vital communication, as these tools:

-- Provides full information access for employees even when out on the road
+- Provide full contact, company, and deal information access for employees even when out on the road

-- Updates information in real-time so employees can keep up-to-date throughout the day
+- Update information in real-time so employees can keep up-to-date throughout the day

-- Reduces the dreaded “phone tag” with missed communications, as employees are able to receive message as soon as they are available
+- Reduce the dreaded “phone tag” with missed communications, as employees are able to receive message as soon as they are available